 Andreas Beger

-Data/political scientist
+Data scientist

 Split Population Logit

-Tags: #code #Stata
+Tags: #Code #Stata

 Download ado files and code for predicted probabilities/first differences.